 If you’re temporarily losing your hair, PRP injections can really help with hair growth.
 The proteins in PRP can help with cellular growth, which translates to hair growth.

 If your seasonal hair loss is overwhelming, you can think about getting PRP therapy to stimulate the growth of new hairs.

 Summing It Up

-But you should still take care of your delicate hair strands.
+You should make sure to take care of your delicate hair strands.
 They need all your love, whether it’s spring, fall, winter, or summer.
-If the hair fall is too much, you can have a treatment for it, such as PRP therapy.
+If the hair fall is too much, you should speak with your doctor.

 Reviewed and Approved by Dr. Kuddusi Onay